 A mobile app solves all of the problems you may be facing with your traditional internal communication channels, and much more.
 It will reach everyone with a smartphone or tablet and doesn’t rely on them to go looking for it.
 Your news and updates are guaranteed to be seen - there’s no need for employees to constantly log in to the app and look, they’ll receive push notifications on their screens.

-Benefits of communication apps for organizations
+Benefits of employee communication and engagement apps for organizations

 There are many ways a mobile app can benefit your organization.
 The benefits include: